About kerberos and ssh

 It is useful to create a kerberos config file.
 The Mac Self-Service has an action item called "kerberos config file new" in the category 'Configuration'.
-Once the config file is created you can run
+Once the config file is created (in /etc/krb5.conf), you can run

 to create a kerberos token that you can use for your browser, for ssh, the Self-Service login and many other services.

 Changes for Centos8

 Previous versions of the /etc/krb5.conf file used